steveswork/clone-total/README.md

 # Clone Total

-Regular clonedeep including all instances implementing the `clone` and the `cloneNode` methods
+Regular clonedeep including all instances implementing the `clone` and the `cloneNode` methods.

-Built on of the lodash.clondeepwith package.<br />
+This is an unscoped version of the [@webkrafters/clone-total](https://www.npmjs.com/package/@webkrafters/clone-total) package.

 **Install:**\
 npm i -S clone-total\